-As discussed above, there is now considerable agreement that the Waldmeier discontinuity is real feature of $R{\rm ISNv1}$ and that it requires correction in that data series.
-However there has been debate about how big that correction should be.
-The smallest correction was derived by Friedli (2016) who finds a correction of just 5%, which applies only to data from 1946-1980.
-The largest proposed correction was by Svalgaard (2011) who argued that before 1945 sunspot numbers need to be increased by a correction factor of 20%, but it is not clear how this value was arrived at beyond visually inspecting a plot of the temporal variation of the ratio R_G/R (neglecting low values of R below an arbitrarily-chosen threshold), where R_G are the RGO group numbers which were not influenced by Waldmeier's changes to procedures at the Zürich observatory.
-This assumes that the correction required is purely multiplicative, such that before the discontinuity the corrected value $R' = f_R R$ (and Svalgaard's estimate is $f_R = 1.2$) is required to make the pre-discontinuity values consistent with modern ones (i.e., proportionality is assumed).
-Because the use of ratios causes an asymmetric distribution of errors and omits sunspot minimum values according to an arbitrarily-chose threshold, Lockwood et al. (2014a) devised two different methods to quantify the discontinuity which give answers that agree very closely, but uncertainties are smaller for the second (so it provides the more stringent test).
-The first method studies the effect of varying an imposed discontinuity correction factor f_R on the correlation between the sunspot data series tested Rand a number of corresponding test sequences (including the RGO $N{\rm G}$ values).
-The second, more stringent, test used fit residuals when R is fitted to the same test data sequences: Lockwood et al. (2014a) then studied the differences between the mean fit residuals before and after the putative Waldmeier discontinuity and quantified the probability of any one correction factor f_R with statistical tests.
-Because both the sample sizes and the variances are not the same for the two data subsets (before and after the putative discontinuity), these authors used Welch's t-test to evaluate the probability p-values of the difference between the mean fit residuals for before and after the putative discontinuity.
-This two-sample t-test is a parametric test that compares two independent data samples (Welch, 1947).
-It was not assumed that the two data samples are from populations with equal variances, so the test statistic under the null hypothesis has an approximate Student's t-distribution with a number of degrees of freedom given by Satterthwaite's approximation (Satterthwaite, 1946).
-The distributions of residuals were shown to be close to Gaussian and so, as expected, application of non-parametric tests (specifically, the Mann-Whitney U (Wilcoxon) test of the medians and the Kolmogorov-Smirnov test of the overall distributions) gave very similar results.
-From this quantitative comparison with the RGO $R{\rm G}$ data, and assuming proportionality, Lockwood et al. (2014a) derived an 11.6% correction for $R{\rm ISNv1}$ with an uncertainty range 8.1-14.8% at the 2σ level.
-The probability of the correction needed being as large as 20%, as advocated by Svalgaard (2011), was found to be 1.6×10^{-5} .
+As discussed above, there is now considerable agreement that the Waldmeier discontinuity is a real feature of $R{ISNv1}$ and that it requires correction in that data series.
+However, there has been debate about how big that correction should be.
+The smallest correction was derived by Friedli (2016), who finds a correction of just 5%, which applies only to data from 1946 to 1980.
+The largest proposed correction was by Svalgaard (2011), who argued that before 1945 sunspot numbers need to be increased by a correction factor of 20%, but it is not clear how this value was arrived at beyond visually inspecting a plot of the temporal variation of the ratio $R{\rm G}/R$ (neglecting low values of R below an arbitrarily chosen threshold), where $R{\rm G}$ are the RGO group numbers, which were not influenced by Waldmeier's changes to procedures at the Zürich observatory.
+This assumes that the correction required is purely multiplicative, such that before the discontinuity the corrected value $R' = f_R R$ (and Svalgaard's estimate is $f_R = 1.2$ ) is required to make the pre-discontinuity values consistent with modern ones (i.e., proportionality is assumed).
+Because the use of ratios causes an asymmetric distribution of errors and omits sunspot minimum values according to an arbitrarily chose threshold, Lockwood et al. (2014c) devised two different methods to quantify the discontinuity that give answers that agree very closely, but uncertainties are smaller for the second (so it provides the more stringent test).
+The first method studies the effect of varying an imposed discontinuity correction factor $f_R$ on the correlation between the sunspot data series tested R and a number of corresponding test sequences (including the RGO $N{\rm G}$ values).
+The second, more stringent test used fit residuals when R is fitted to the same test data sequences: Lockwood et al. (2014c) then studied the differences between the mean fit residuals before and after the putative Waldmeier discontinuity and quantified the probability of any one correction factor $f{\rm R}$ with statistical tests.
+Because both the sample sizes and the variances are not the same for the two data subsets (before and after the putative discontinuity), these authors used Welch's ttest to evaluate the probability p values of the difference between the mean fit residuals for before and after the putative discontinuity.
+This two-sample t-test is a parametric test that compares two independent data samples (Welch 1947).
+It was not assumed that the two data samples are from populations with equal variances, so the test statistic under the null hypothesis has an approximate Student's t-distribution with a number of degrees of freedom given by Satterthwaite's approximation (Satterthwaite 1946).
+The distributions of residuals were shown to be close to Gaussian, and so, as expected, application of nonparametric tests (specifically, the Mann-Whitney U [Wilcoxon] test of the medians and the

+Kolmogorov-Smirnov test of the overall distributions) gave very similar results.
+From this quantitative comparison with the RGO $R{\rm G}$ data, and assuming proportionality, Lockwood et al. (2014c) derived an 11.6% correction for $R{\rm ISNv1}$ with an uncertainty range of 8.1%-14.8% at the $2\sigma$ level.
+The probability of the correction needed being as large as 20%, as advocated by Svalgaard (2011), was found to be $1.6 \times 10^{-5}$ .